Sunday School Pre-K to Grade 6

 All children and youth attending programs at UUCDC must be registered.
 Registration fee is $25/youth, but will not exceed $50 per family.
 Scholarships are available.
 Please let us know any pertinent information about your youth especially food allergies, bee sting allergies, or important medical info when you register.
 Let us know how you can help support your youth’s religious education!

-To learn more about our comprehensive Lifespan Religious Education program, preschool-adult, please email Erica Shadowsong, Interim Director of Lifespan Religious Education or call 610-566-4853, ext 203.
+To learn more about our comprehensive Religious Education program, preschool-adult, please email Chrissy Bushyager, Director of Religious Education or call 610-566-4853, ext 203.